chalk-xx/kernel/tools/README.md

     ./tools/deploy-snapshots.sh `date +"%Y%m%d"`

 The convention is to run all the release scripts from nakamura's base directory.
 When `deploy-snapshots.sh` is finished, you'll have a tarball of the modified dependencies in a file called `repo.tgz`.
 When you run the `do_release.sh` script, it will clear out the nakamura and sling portions of your local repository and load them up from the tarball.
+When the release script completes successfully, you will want to deploy these artifacts to Sakai's public maven repository at http://source.sakaiproject.org/maven2/

 The next step is to change any of the references to SNAPSHOT dependencies in any of our `pom.xml` or `list.xml` files from "SNAPSHOT" to the version number we just generated.
 There isn't yet a script to do this part.